mrsghala/Data_Analysis_Project/README.md

 ---

 ## ✦ Key Insights

-- Technology category generated the highest profit.
+• Technology category generated the highest profit.
-- Some sub-categories such as Tables show negative profit.
+• Some sub-categories such as Tables show negative profit.
-- Overall profit margin is around 12.5%.
+• Overall profit margin is around 12.5%.

 ---

 ## ✦ Tools & Technologies
-Microsoft Power BI
+• Microsoft Power BI
-DAX (Data Analysis Expressions)
+• DAX (Data Analysis Expressions)

 ---

 ## ✦ Data Modeling
-Data cleaned and structured for analysis
+• Data cleaned and structured for analysis.
-Measures created for Profit and Profit Margin Efficient visual layout for decision-making
+• Measures created for Profit and Profit Margin.
+• Efficient visual layout for decision-making.

 ---